sail-sg/oat/examples/README.md

 > [!NOTE]
 > Paper: https://arxiv.org/pdf/2411.01493
+>
+> You can find a thorough comparison between all algorithms implemented in this section in our paper.

 Oat natively supports SEA using the `oat.experiment.main` entry script.
 For example, running `SEA DPO` with a Mosec-served preference oracle:
 ```diff